jamesbaroi/portfolio/README.md

 # Portfolio
-A portfolio site to demo projects
+A portfolio site to demo projects.